 About Hillsdale County Early Middle College

 Hillsdale County Early Middle College is a combined high school and college program for capable and self-motivated students, located on the Jackson College LeTarte Center campus in Hillsdale.
-HCEMC exists in partnership with the nine school districts in Hillsdale County, the Hillsdale County Intermediate School District and Jackson College, and is funded by students’ State of Michigan per-pupil foundation allowance.
+HCEMC exists in partnership with the eight school districts in Hillsdale County, the Hillsdale County Intermediate School District and Jackson College, and is funded by students’ State of Michigan per-pupil foundation allowance.
 This alleviates cost to students or their families for attending.

 Beginning in the 11th grade, students continue their high school coursework with the opportunity to simultaneously enroll in courses at Jackson College.
 The program affords students the ability to earn college credits while still in high school and enroll in advanced, college-level coursework.
 Students are able to take classes in the morning, afternoon or evening, depending on their choice and course offerings, in addition to their high school curriculum in their home districts.